 All these airlines, except Air France, have an embargo on transporting snub-nosed dogs and cats, and other dog breeds.
 This is because these breeds have abnormalities in their anatomies that make them highly susceptible to changes in temperature and air quality.

-Because of their respiratory problems, there is a high chance of them dying during flights.
-Examples of dog breeds that are not allowed to travel on flights are some breeds bulldogs, pugs, terriers, all breeds of the mastiff, some breeds of spaniels, etc.
+Because of their respiratory problems, there is a high chance of them experiencing complications during flights.
+Some examples of dog breeds that are not allowed to travel on flights include bulldogs, pugs, terriers, all breeds of the mastiff, some breeds of spaniels, etc.